 If you were fortunate enough to have made it through the permacrisis, or if you’ve received an unexpected windfall, you may be wondering how that extra cash can serve you best.

-What can you do with extra cash?
+What could you do with extra cash?

 Why do people choose to make mortgage overpayments?

-A mortgage overpayment is an additional amount you choose to pay to your lender, along with to your usual repayments, to lower your balance.
-You might decide to make overpayments:
+Mortgage overpayments are additional amounts you can pay to your lender, along with your usual repayments, to lower your balance.

-Why do people choose to invest?
+How do people decide whether to invest?

 What should you consider before investing?

-Should you overpay your mortgage or invest?
+Should you overpay your mortgage, save or invest?